JasmeetSinghBali/JSentrix/README.md

 ---

+## What is home-brew(in-house just used open source depend to make it alive though) in JSentrix !!

+- [x] a real time use case project how an AI system can be engineered to automate and augment human capabilities in a tx analysis system that is based on business compliance/clauses
+- [x] custom knowledge base prep and ingestion pipeline
+- [x] custom retrieval pipelines with score&decay, reranking, filter+metadata ...
+- [x] triage custom flow setup with multistep intake of txn streams
+- [x] minimal but effective a2a compliant agent-to-agent communication inspired by agent card and mcp compliance protocols
+- [x] self-improving event memory store to improve system analysis capacity the more it analyze the txn streams as time progresses to improve system for the next time it analyze the txns

 ## Core Features

 - **Local-Only Operation:** No third-party APIs or cloud dependencies; all data, models, and memory are local.